mesmo-dev/mesmo/docs/data.md

 Not all DER types can be connected to all grid types, e.g. `fixed_ev_charger` is only available in the electric grid.
 Refer to `electric_grid_ders` / `thermal_grid_ders` to check which DER types can be connected respectively.

-¹ For DER types which require the definition of timeseries values, these can be defined either directly as timeseries or through as a schedule, where the latter describes recurring schedules based on weekday / time of day.
+¹ For DER types which require the definition of timeseries values, these can be defined either directly as a timeseries or as a schedule, where the latter describes recurring schedules based on weekday / time of day.

 ² Active / reactive / thermal power values can be defined as absolute values or in per unit values.
 Per unit values are assumed to be in per unit of the nominal active / reactive power as defined `electric_grid_ders` / `thermal_grid_ders`.
 Note that the sign of the active / reactive / thermal power values in the timeseries / schedule definition are ignored and superseded by the sign of the nominal active / reactive / thermal power value as defined in `electric_grid_ders` / `thermal_grid_ders`, where positive values are interpreted as generation and negative values as consumption.
+Additionally, note that `der_timeseries` / `der_schedules` only define a single power value for each timestep.
+Thus, for electric DERs the active power is derived directly based on the value in `der_timeseries` / `der_schedules` and the reactive power is calculated from the active power assuming a fixed power factor according to the nominal active / reactive power in `electric_grid_ders`.

 ### `der_timeseries`